Published 2021-02-12. Last modified 2021-03-29.

 When rows in the parent table are deleted, the matching foreign key columns in the child table are also deleted, creating a cascading delete. – Techopedia

 This means that many rows in a child table might refer to the same row in the parent table.
-Django’s ForeignKey

-class models many-to-one relationships.
+class models

 Given a model called Questionnaire